vtex-apps/io-documentation/docs/en/Recipes/development/developing-service-configuration-apps.md

   ...
 }
 ```

-It's important to say that this type of configuration is also available for event listening.
-If you are listening to an event, in your `service.json` you should have something like this:
+It is also possible to **define your configurations through event listening**.
+For this scenario, you should add in the  `node/service.json` file something similar to the example below, replacing the values according to your needs:

 ```json
 "events": {
   "eventHandler": {